Financing the Cost of Installing Solar Panels

 - Falling panel prices.
-In the past 5 years alone, solar panel costs have plummeted by more than 80% due to overproduction, economies of scale, and increased international competition (and have dropped 100 times over since 1977).
+In the past 5 years alone, solar panel costs have plummeted by more than 80% due to economies of scale and increased international competition (and have dropped 100 times over since 1977).
 This rapid decrease in solar panel costs have helped make the technology more affordable for millions of homeowners across the country.

 - The rise of solar incentives.
 There exist a range of federal, state, and utility incentives designed to boost solar PV adoption.
 Although these programs vary from state to state, they make it highly unlikely that you’ll ever have to pay full price for your solar PV installation.
 Some of the more popular incentives include:

-- Net metering – an arrangement in which the utility company credits your account with any clean energy your panels feed into the electricity grid.
-If you consume 1 kilowatt of utility electricity but feed 1 kilowatt of solar electricity, your “net” energy bill is $0.
+* Net metering – an arrangement in which the utility company credits your account for clean energy your panels feed into the electricity grid.
+If you consume 1 kilowatt-hour of utility electricity but feed 1 kilowatt-hour of solar electricity, your “net” energy bill is $0.

 The benefits of outright ownership are straightforward.
 You receive (and own) 100% of the clean energy that your system generates.
 In addition, you also receive all applicable incentives.

-The downside of outright ownership is that you’re 100% responsible for financing your system – including installation and maintenance.
+The main downside of outright ownership is that you’re 100% responsible for financing your system – including installation and maintenance.
 Even with bank loans, the cost of installing solar panels is still beyond reach of some families and businesses.
 Also, in some cases, a 3rd party solar company that sells you solar through a lease or PPA can take advantage of tax credits and incentives that you can’t take advantage of, and can thus offer you a better deal than you can get on your own.

-Power purchase agreements (PPAs) are a relatively new financing option in which a 3rd party fully covers the cost of installing your solar panels – and charges you only for the clean energy that this system generates.
+Power purchase agreements (PPAs) and solar leases are relatively new financing options in which a 3rd party fully covers the cost of installing your solar panels — and charges you only for the clean energy that this system generates.

 In most cases, this new “electricity” rate is lower than what you currently pay your local utility company.
 And that rate is locked in for a set period of time, meaning it won’t change even if the utility company increases its electricity prices.

-The benefits of PPAs are simple.
-You pay $0 for installation or maintenance.
-The 3rd party system owner handles all of this – and you merely “lease” the installation.
+The key benefit of solar leases and PPAs are simple — you pay $0 for installation or maintenance.
+The 3rd party system owner handles all of this — and you merely “lease” the installation.
 Furthermore, as noted above, the 3rd party solar company may be able to benefit from solar incentives for which you don’t qualify, and then pass those on to you.

 That’s a good question – and one that many homeowners answer incorrectly.
-They feel that their budgets are not large enough to fully cover the cost of installing solar panels, so they immediately go for the PPA.
+They feel that their budgets are not large enough to fully cover the cost of installing solar panels, so they immediately go for the solar lease of PPA.

-What you should realize, however, is that more than 95% of Americans grossly overestimate the true cost of going solar – sometimes by as much as $20k.
+What you should realize, however, is that about 97% of Americans grossly overestimate the true cost of going solar – sometimes by as much as $20k.
 Even with a modest budget, it often makes more financial sense to pursue outright ownership.

 This is why we recommend running a free solar report and requesting a free solar estimate.
 After an on-site inspection and careful analysis of your electricity bill, your solar contractor can recommend the best financing option for your property and budget.
 The results may surprise you.